 Curtis, who is in his late teens, is on a mission to raise awareness of Australia’s native birds and capture their beauty.

-He is an official Office of Environment and Heritage (OEH) volunteer, doing his bit to conserve local birdlife and encourage others to do the same.
+He is an official Department of Planning, Industry and Environment volunteer, doing his bit to conserve local birdlife and encourage others to do the same.

 Curtis’s main role is conducting wetland bird surveys in the Gwydir Wetlands.

 He has gone into remote sites and waded into wetlands through knee-deep water to count nesting waterbirds.